-Carefully add the onion.
+3. Carefully add the onion.
 The moisture can cause the oil to splatter.
-Mix well.
+Stir well.
 Cook for 1 minute.
-If it starts to dry out, add 1 tablespoon of water.

-Add ginger, garlic, and fresh chiles.
-Cook for 1 minute, mixing well.
+4. Add ginger, garlic, and fresh chiles.
+Cook for 1 minute, stirring well.

-Once the cooking is completed, allow the pressure to release naturally for 10 minutes.
-Then, manually quick-release the remaining pressure.
+8. Once the cooking is complete, release the pressure naturally for 10 minutes.
+Then, manually release the remaining pressure.